-I was in Jaunsar-Bawar area.
-The Jaunsaris live on the lower area and Bawaris in the high mountains.
-While Jaunsaris claim to be descendants of the Pandavas, the Bawaris are from the Kauravas clan.
+While Jaunsari claim to be descendants of the Pandavas, the Bawaris are from the Kauravas clan.
 The two cultures usually do not mix, and it is a rare occurrence to see the two cultures mix in terms of marriage or social custom.

 The people of the Jaunsar Bawar region used to practice polyandry/polygamy as the custom owes its origins to the Pandavas who shared Draupadi amongst the 5 brothers.
-Another unique custom which is followed here is the concept of bride price.
-The custom owes its origin to some strong logic.
+Another unique custom which is followed here is the concept of bride price, which owes its origin to some strong logic.

 However, if the woman comes back to the parent’s home after a divorce, the family must pay back the bride price to the man’s family.
 If the woman divorces her husband to marry another man, the second man must pay (a higher) bride price to the first man’s family.

-Came back to Mori and from Mori drove towards Purola.
-Still not sure which was my destination for the day.
+Came back to Mori and drove towards Purola.
+Still not sure about my destination for the day.
 This road, to Purola, was in much better shape.
 The landscape was different as well.
-Instead of Tons now I was driving through a pine forest with a valley on the right, dotted with number of villages and snowclad mountains in the background.
-This drive was very smooth.
+Instead of Tons, I was driving through a pine forest with a valley on the left, dotted with villages and snowclad mountains in the background.

 I thought I would stay at Purola but there was some political rally going on and the bazaar was jampacked with people and vehicles, hardly any place for parking and breathing.
 Did not like the place, so drove on.